 - Impression: An impression of your teeth will be taken to ensure a truly custom fit.

 - Creation of the veneers: If you choose the porcelain material, your veneers will then be developed offsite, which can take up to two weeks.
 Plastic and composite veneers are developed on-site, and typically take just one day.

 - Shaping: Porcelain veneers require the manual shaping of the teeth, which means around 1.5mm of material will be removed from each tooth.

 - Final procedure: Once the veneers have been created and the teeth prepared, the veneers are placed on with an adhesive.

 As with your natural teeth, veneers require upkeep and care.
 A few best practices:

 - Brush and floss regularly

 - Schedule regular check-ups and professional cleanings

 - Avoid biting down on hard foods or other hard objects

 Fenton Family Dentistry will work with you to determine the best course of action for your dental issue and prescribe a unique treatment that meets your needs.
 Learn more about cosmetic dental procedures here.
 Dr. Nieva and the entire team at Fenton Family Dentistry are focused on providing every patient with exceptional service and care.
-Schedule your free consultation today.
+Schedule an appointment today.